View all web browser and mobile devices available in our cloud-based test lab.

 Highly targeted manually testing brings critical, human intuition to the table.
 Manual testing is done only where it’s needed — such as ad hoc/exploratory testing, visual and UI testing, and reviewing test results.

 Test automation is critical to keeping pace with DevOps.
-We do test automation to move faster and be more efficient.
+Test automation in DevOps helps to achieve the benefit of moving faster and being more efficient.
 Test automation reduces time-consuming manual testing.
 It eliminates the testing bottleneck, accelerates releases, and produces better quality apps.

 There are many test automation benefits, including accelerated testing, receiving faster feedback, releasing fewer escaped defects, and increasing test coverage.
 There are a number of disadvantages of automation testing.
 Setting up automated tests can be time-consuming.
 Automation testing can be flaky and produce a lot of noise when done incorrectly.
 Overall, the advantages of test automation outweigh the disadvantages.